monicamain1/monicatool/short_descriptions/multi-thread.md

-This parameter refers to the capability of the monitoring system to monitor a multi-threaded workload.
+The "multi-thread" parameter refers to the capability of the on-chip monitoring system to monitor a multi-threaded workload.